tatumio/doc/docs/rpc/evm-blockchains/eos-rpc-documentation/chain-api/get_table_by_scope.md

 ### Request Parameters

-The `get_table_by_scope` method requires the following parameters in the request body:
+The `getTableByScope` method requires the following parameters in the request body:

 - `code` (string, required): The name of the contract to return table data for.
 - `table` (string): To filter the results by table.